 COVID SAFETY PROTOCOLS

-The College of Humanities and the University of Arizona are actively monitoring incidence of COVID-19.
 All guests will be required to follow campus health and safety protocols in place at the time of any event as well as adhere to any existing state and local guidelines.
-At this time, the ceremony is an indoor event and face coverings are recommended in accordance with the current University policy here.
+The current University policy can be found here.

-Guests do not need tickets or require an RSVP, but we ask that you invite no more than 10 people, and a guest count is appreciated (in your RSVP) so we can plan our seating and refreshment needs.
-On the day of the ceremony, your guests can simply arrive at the ballroom.
-Open seating is provided throughout the ballroom.
+Guests will not require tickets, but we ask that you invite no more than 5 people.
+Please indicate the amount on your RSVP.
+On the day of the ceremony, your guests will be directed to the open seating area provided throughout the ballroom.

-You must purchase a cap and gown from the Student Union Bookstore.
+You must purchase a cap and gown (and hood for MA/PhD candidates) from the Student Union Bookstore.
 Bookstore staff are on hand for fitting and specific regalia inquiries.
 Tassels can be worn on the right side for the entire ceremony.
 Business/Business Casual attire is acceptable to wear underneath your graduate regalia.

 There is a wheelchair accessible ramp located on stage as well as wheelchair seating for graduates and guests attending the ceremony.
 Please let our Event Team know if you require assistance or more information.
 The ceremony will be live captioned both online and in-person.
 In addition, the ceremony is translated in Spanish and a transcript is provided in guest programs to follow during the ceremony.